akothen/Hydride/hexagon-benchmarks/README.md

 ## Auto-Scheduling with Auto-Tuning

-`autotune_program.sh` auto-tunes a specific program.
-You just specify the benchmark you want to auto-tune by setting the variables inside `autotune_program.sh`.
+`autotune_program.sh` auto-tunes a specific benchmark, like so: `autotune_program.sh median3x3`.
 Notice that auto-tuning simultaneously trains the cost-model to fit this particular program, and implicitly, the machine we're auto-tuning on.

+I need to explain a little bit how the weights of the auto-scheduler are used both when auto-tuning and when auto-scheduling.
+When auto-scheduling (in `run.sh`), we need to provide a directory for the weights of the auto-scheduler.
+By default, we provide the default weights, i.e., `apps/autocheduler/weights` (these are the pre-trained weights if we have done any pre-training).
+Now, when auto-tuning, we copy these samples weights to `apps/autoscheduler/samples` and start auto-tuning them.
+The initial weights remain _intact_.
+So, if you want to auto-tune a different benchmark, you can start with the original (or pre-trained) weights.
+Also, in that way we preserve any previous samples for a benchmark.

+But, what happens if you run the `autotune_loop.sh` script multiple times?
+The script checks if `apps/autoscheduler/samples/weights` exists.
+If it does, then it continues updating it.
+Otherwise, it copies the original weights.
+However, this means that if you auto-tune a program and then you want to auto-tune a different one, the dir will exist, and you will continue auto-tuning the weights of the previous program.
+So, what I do in `autotune_program.sh` is the following.
+After finishing auto-tuning, I copy the (auto-tuned/updated) samples (and weights) to `bench_dir/samples`, e.g., `median3x3/samples`.
+When `autotune_program.sh` starts, it checks whether this dir exists.
+If it does, it copies these samples to `apps/autoscheduler`, so that we can continue auto-tuning them.
+Otherwise, it deletes the `samples` dir to make sure we start clean.

 ## Pre-Training